Hiphop Tamizha: Controversies

 "Club le Mabbu le" became the subject of immense criticism due to its portrayal and depiction of Tamil women.
 Rapper Sofia Ashraf claimed that the song was not only disrespectful to women, but also an insult to rap music.
 In an interview with The Hindu, Adhi said, "Hip hop is about self expression and opinions so such controversies are only natural.
 The song was intended as a fun number and most people like it because the lyrics are witty.
 We also sings [sic] about social causes like education and individual identity".
 In late August 2012, Adhi was reportedly "apologetic to whoever may be offended by the track."
 In December 2015, Janani Karthik of The Times of India named the song as one of several Tamil songs "that have taken crass to an all-low level".

 In 2016, Adhi released "Takkaru Takkaru", a music video that glorifies the Tamil sport jallikattu, with the intention of campaigning to have jallikattu legalised (claiming that the sport does not encourage animal cruelty).
 PETA India's associate manager of campaigns Bhuvaneshwari Gupta described the video as factually inaccurate, adding that it actually showed many scenes of bulls being cruelly treated, and concluded, "Hip Hop Tamizha is better off sticking to just making music, because factual accuracy is not their strong point.
 Respecting bulls is true Tamil culture, not inflicting pain on them and making them suffer."
 Adhi decried these comments, stating that he would not believe in an organisation run by "foreigners" telling him that jallikattu is harmful to bulls.
 In January 2017, Adhi took part in the protests against the ban on jallikattu.

 Other works

 In November 2013, Hiphop Tamizha launched "Tamizhanda Clothing", a collaboration between the duo and a firm named Difference of Opinion.
 Adhi later launched his second business venture, "Madrasi Mafia", a music label to manage independent music artists.
 In July 2015, Adhi conducted a seminar on brand management, titled "Face to Face: Hiphop Tamizhan" at Dr G R Damodaran College of Science, Coimbatore.

 Filmography

-The films mentioned here include performance only by Adhi and not by Jeeva.
+The films mentioned here include performance only by "Adhi".